michaelchen-lab/blog/posts/menucarlo-designing-the-backend.md

 ---
 MenuCarlo is an open-source web app which helps F&B owners optimize their menus by analyzing their past customer transactions.
 During my internship at AI Singapore, I was appointed lead developer of this project.
 Our goal is to empower small F&B establishments by putting the power of data science in their hands.

-I will introduce MenuCarlo's backend architecture and the reasoning behind these choices.
+I will introduce MenuCarlo's backend architecture and the reasoning behind these choices, and how they worked out in the end.

 # Django